[Developers]

 • Multi-Channel Support: Carries SMS, MMS, WhatsApp, RCS (Twilio), SMS/MMS (VoIP.ms), and Signal on one normalised transport; channel is selected per message, not per tenant.

-• Portable Per-Tenant Credentials: Credentials stored in the tenant's own provider configuration, not in platform environment variables, so credentials and configuration move with the tenant to any deployment.
+• Portable Per-Tenant Credentials: Credentials are stored in the organisation's own provider configuration, so credentials and configuration move with the tenant to any deployment.

 • Automatic Inbound Routing: Tenant is resolved from inbound DID or phone number; webhooks from any provider route to the correct organisation without manual lookup tables.